Thanksgiving Blessings in a Box

 Backpack Weekend Food Program

 The YMCA works closely with local schools to distribute information to students/parents qualifying for the Free/Reduced Lunch Program.
-Parents interested in enrolling their child/children complete a brief, confidential application and permission form.
-No child is turned away from this program.
-More information can be obtained by contacting your child’s school.
+Parents interested in enrolling their child/children complete a brief, confidential application/permission form (linked below).
+No child is turned away from the opportunity to participate in this program.

 Backpack Program Instructions for 2020-2021 School Year

-If you are interested in having your child participate in the Backpack Program, please review the letters and registration forms below.
+If you are interested in having your child participate in the Backpack Program, please complete the registration form linked below.
 This program is open to everyone – you will NOT be asked to provide any financial information in order to participate.

 Serving These School Districts